Introduction

 Business school can be a big transition fraught with fast-paced learning, new experiences, and other like-minded individuals.
 This transition can be a humbling experience, and sometimes that can be hard for people.
 For instance, even if you graduated at the top of your class, most of your cohort probably did as well.

 Business school teaches you that “everything you thought you knew about prioritization, mental stamina and your relative level of intelligence is basically false.”
 These realizations can be shocking, uncomfortable, and even make you doubt yourself and your abilities.
-Recent MBA grad Audrey Horn from the University of Michigan’s Ross School of Business Audrey Horn said that she “had many moments during my first semester when I doubted whether I deserved to be here.”

 Remember that your peers are probably going through these same thought patterns and that you are not alone.
 If you are accepted into business school, you deserve to be there.